Iniquitatis/sd-webui-temporal/docs/temporal/tab_general.md

+* **NOTE:** If ControlNet extension is installed, its settings are also saved to the project directory.

 * **Output**:
     * **Output directory** — general directory to which all of the extension's projects will be saved.
     * **Project subdirectory** — current project's directory name inside of the output directory.